andresrcorcho/Dynamics-of-Arc-Continent-Collision/README.md

 ### This Repository:

 Contains the original notebooks  scripts used to ran the numerical simulations presented in the paper: "Dynamics of arc-continent collision: the role of lithospheric-mantle dynamics on controlling the evolution of stress regime", within the folder "Arc-continent collision".
-Additionally, it contains the measured kinematics and viscous dissipation data within the "Kinematics_data" and "Viscous", that can be processed with the scripts within the folder "Scripts for creating figures".
+Additionally, it contains the measured kinematics and viscous dissipation data within the "Kinematics_data" and "Viscouss_dissipation_data", that can be processed with the scripts within the folder "Scripts for creating figures".